Accurate Benchmarking

 The only mathematically accurate quantitative result we can derive from the above is:

-We can say that the difference between method1
+We can say that the difference between method1 and method2 running

 times is milliseconds.